 Yoga 1 – 0 Physiotherapy

 Flat out Yoga’s got this one down.
 It has the reputation for a start.
-Breathing is great for relaxation as we explore in our previous post: Does Relaxation Breathing Really Ease Pain And Improve Your Mood?
+Breathing is great for relaxation as we explore in our previous article: Does Relaxation Breathing Really Ease Pain And Improve Your Mood?
 But can you specifically use it to help your stretching?
 Regular Yogi will of course know the answer is yes.
-Those who’ve not tried it will need to keep an open mind… give it a go.
-Don’t dismiss it until you’ve tried it.
+Those who’ve not tried it will need to keep an open mind and give it a go.
+For the non-yogi readers we’ll explain how you use breathing to help your stretching…

 We’ll start with the easy bit.
 Concentrating on relaxing the muscles as you breathe out.
 Specifically the ones you’re stretching but actually all the muscles in your body.
 Just try it now sat where you are.
 Take a big deep breath in through your nose and then a big sigh like exhale out through your mouth.
 Notice how different your muscles feel after that out breath.